Sealing The Seams – How to Waterproof Your Chest Freezer Cold Plunge

 A. Top Trim and Upper Wall

 The upper seam where the white trim meets the interior walls.
-If you are using a removable liner, you can use silicone instead.
+If you are using a removable liner, you can use a high-quality silicone instead.

 B. Plastic inserts in the vertical wall